Nepal Travel Guide

 Local Food

-Dal Bhat, the national dish of the country, is lentil soup, vegetable curry, and rice—usually served in “unlimited” quantity all over trekking terrain to satiate hungry trekkers.
-Vegetable-, chicken-, or buffalo-filled momos (dumplings) are fried or steamed with spicy dips.
-Hearty Tibetan noodle soup known as thukpa appeases more mountain heights.
-Sweet ring-shaped rice bread sel roti gives a sweet touch to otherwise salted Nepali cuisine.
+Dal Bhat, the national dish of the country, is a lentil soup, vegetable curry, and rice, served in "unlimited" quantities all over trekking terrain to satiate hungry trekkers.
+You will also find vegetable, chicken, or buffalo-filled momos (dumplings) are fried or steamed with spicy dips.
+Hearty Tibetan noodle soup, known as thukpa, appeases more mountain heights.
+Sweet ring-shaped rice bread, selroti, gives a sweet touch to salted Nepali cuisine.
+Each region adds its own variation, from Tibetan-style bread in the mountains to spicy curries in the Terai.

 Accommodation Types

-Guesthouses provide cheap accommodation shared or private toilet and bath and at times restaurants serving both local and international dishes.
-Hostels with dormitory facilities provide backpackers comfortable settings and low prices mostly in Thamel, Kathmandu, and Lakeside, Pokhara.
+Guesthouses provide cheap accommodation, shared or private toilet and bath, and at times restaurants serving both local and international dishes.
+Hostels with dormitory facilities provide backpackers with comfortable settings and low prices, mostly in Thamel, Kathmandu, and Lakeside, Pokhara.
 Boutique hotels provide personal character, personalized services, and modern amenities in renovated old buildings or specially adapted buildings.
-Tea houses provide low-key accommodation on trails with plain rooms, shared toilet and bathroom, and group meals.
+Tea houses provide low-key accommodation on trails with plain rooms, shared toilets and bathrooms, and group meals.

 Trekking Lodges